What is breast cancer?

 - Planning is the key to success.
 Develop a plan for how you will quit (cutting down, cold turkey, or using a smoking cessation aid), when you will start (your quit date), and who will help you and be your quit smoking buddy or coach.
 Your quit smoking buddy or coach should be someone who will be sympathetic but firm to help you stay on track.

-- Knowing how much your habit is costing you may give you motivation to quit.
+- Knowing how much your smoking is costing you may give you motivation to quit.
 Find out with the Healthy Canadians Cost Calculator.

-Learn more about how to become and stay tobacco-free or how you can help someone you care about to quit:
+Learn more about how to become and stay smoke-free or how you can help someone you care about to quit:

-- Visit Smokers' Helpline to connect with online group of other quitters, Quit Coaches, and additional resources.
+- Visit Smokers’ Helpline to join an online chat forum with people planning to quit, people who have quit, Quit Coaches and to view additional resources.
 You can also text iQuit to the number 123456 (in Ontario) for quit support.

-- The Ontario Ministry of Health's Quit Smoking website.
+- Visit the Ontario Ministry of Health’s Quit Smoking website.

-- Health Canada's On the Road to Quitting program.
+- Visit Health Canada’s On the Road to Quitting program.

 - Visit QuitMap.ca to find a quit smoking counsellor or group in your community.